XeroOl/notitg-mirin/docs/set.md

 ```lua
 set {beat, percent, mod}
 ```
-Use the`set`function to set a mod to a specific value at a specific beat in the song.
+Use the `set` function to set a mod to a specific value at a specific beat in the song.

 Arguments:
-* `beat: float`: The song beat to apply the
+* `beat: float` The song beat when the mod applies.
-* `percent: float`: The amount of
+* `percent: float`: The target amount to set the mod to.
 * `mod: string`: The mod to apply.

+Examples:
 ```lua
 set {0, 1.5, 'xmod'}
 set {10, 100, 'invert'}